-On may 21, 1936, Sada Abe, a Japanese prostitute, strangled her lover and cut his genitals off, carrying them around in her purse for 3 days before she was caught.
+On May 18, 1936, Sada Abe, a Japanese prostitute, strangled her lover and cut his genitals off, carrying them around in her purse for three days before she was caught.
 She explained to the police that she had tried to have sex with the severed organs but for some reason it just did not work.
 Every so often a crime happens that catches the attention of the public because of the brutality or the gruesome nature of the deed.
 Here we list 10 of those crimes that make you cringe and squirm.
 What misdeeds would you include?

 10. Sada Abe, et al, 1936.

 As described above, the slicing off of a man’s genitals generally makes most men squirm uncomfortably just hearing about it.
 Women and other men have been doing this to their hapless victims since time immemorial, and yet each new report causes a shudder to go through the public.
 Whether it is Lorena Bobbit emasculating her husband and tossing his severed member out of her fleeing truck, or the rape victim biting off an offending part of her attacker’s anatomy, or the Ohio man who amputated and microwaved his lover’s male member after an argument, this crime seems to strike a strident chord with the squeamish crowd.